sizovs/boring-stack/README.md

 To simplify ops and alleviate tooling fatigue, this project includes custom scripts for database migrations, zero-downtime deployments, and infrastructure provisioning (Terraform state management is a hassle and HCL syntax is too restrictive for my taste).

-Since stability, simplicity, and fewer abstractions are the guiding principles, the following tech choices are made:
+Since low churn, simplicity, and fewer abstractions are the guiding principles, the following tech choices are made:
 * JS
 * Node (23+)
 * Fastify web server